Frequently Asked Questions About the La Crosse Community Thanksgiving Dinner

 - No, however young children do need to be supervised by an adult.
 If volunteering with children please take into consideration what area they would most enjoy volunteering in.

-11. Can I eat at the dinner and take a carryout home with me for later?
+14. Can I eat at the dinner and take a carry-out home with me for later?

-12. How many carryout dinners can I order for myself and my family if I cannot come to the La Crosse Center?
+15. How many carry-out dinners can I order for myself and my family?

 - Although a tip is not necessary, all donations are accepted and appreciated.

-- Yes, we have Donation boxes at the Dinner.
-You can also give your donation to any LCTD Volunteer on the day of the Dinner.
+- Yes, you can either donate online, mail it in, or give your donation to any LCTD Volunteer on the day of the Dinner.

 - Always!
 We would love to have more members of our community join us as we prepare for next year’s Dinner!
 It takes a lot of time, energy and excitement to plan a dinner for 3,000 people.